-Sociology of Sustainability and Development
+Sociology of Sustainability and Development (MS, PhD)

 The Sociology of Sustainability and Development program prepares students for academic careers in applied sociology, environmental and food studies and community and rural development as well as for careers in government and the private sector related to critical issues of sustainability, community development and program evaluation.
 The masters curriculum prepares persons for community and economic development positions.
 Doctoral students will also develop a cognate by enrolling in a graduate certificate or minor program.
 Studies in this area are based on a core of courses in research methods, theory and development that will allow them to identify and balance tradeoffs between ecology, economy and community in places around the globe.
 In addition to these core classes students are able to take additional courses in environmental sociology, food studies and community development.